-Intensive outpatient treatment (IOP) is an addiction recovery program that strikes a balance between inpatient and outpatient care.
+Intensive outpatient treatment, also known as IOP is an addiction recovery program that strikes a balance between inpatient and outpatient care here in Phoenix.
 It offers more structure and a higher level of care compared to a typical outpatient program yet provides more flexibility than inpatient treatment.
-IOP can be used after medical detox, as part of a continuing care plan or as a primary form of care.
+IOP and its benefits can be used after medical detox, as part of a continuing care plan or as a primary form of care.

 If you are considering alternative forms of Phoenix addiction treatment for yourself or a loved one, Continuum Recovery Center has what you are looking for.
 We offer several unique programs, including our intensive outpatient program that lasts between 60 and 90 days.

-Let’s learn more about IOP, who this type of care is best for and how to get started.
+Let’s learn more about IOP and the benefits, who this type of care is best for and how to get started.